- Do you blog full-time?

 Can I share your images?

 If you have your own website, you may share 1 image from my recipe post with credit and a link back to the original recipe post.
 Please do not share more than 1 image from a post.
-You may not share the image collage linked to my Pinterest pinning banner at the top of each recipe.
+You may not share the image collage linked to my Pinterest pin button at the top of each recipe.

 If you’re creating a roundup-type article and want to reference multiple posts on my site, you may share 1 image from each individual post.